This breathing exercise can be performed to improve physical, mental, and emotional relaxation, and lower the heart rate.

 Anywhere!
 As long as you will be able to focus on your breathing and your surroundings don’t distract or disturb you.

 You can do this breathing exercise while standing up straight, seated, or laying down.
 Although not needed, you may close your eyes, and place one hand on your chest and the other on your belly, to feel the movements of the breathing.

 If you are still panting (through your mouth) from a physical workout, then first lower the current breathing frequency.
 Exhale with lips pursed and then gradually extend your exhalations.
-As soon as you’re able to, change to nasal breathing.
-You don’t need to extend the exhalations anymore.
+When you’re able to, change to breathing in and out through the nose only.
+You don’t need to extend the exhalations anymore for the next exercise.

-- Inhale through your nose (normally, not too deep)
+- Keep your mouth closed and inhale through your nose (normally, not too deep)

 - Normally exhale through your nose

-- Pause the breathing for 2-3 seconds.
+- Pinch your nose and pause breathing for 2-3 seconds.
 As you hold your breath, you may feel a light ‘hunger for air’.
 That’s normal, but don’t force it.
 The breath pause doesn’t need to be as long as possible.
-Just a few seconds, until you perceive the first need to inhale again.
+Just a few seconds.

-- Normally inhale through your nose again.
+- Release the fingers from the nose and normally inhale through your nose again.
 If you feel that you need to inhale deeper, you have paused too long.